xrrhythmsuk/xruk-player/assets/tunes/core-breaks.md

 ### Looping

 **Knock On The Door** *Knock on palm*
 This is good as a transition between songs or an alternate line for one or two instruments
+Try clicking your sticks on the beat in the gaps!

 *See also:* [**Whistle Break**](/#/listen/Samba%20Reggae/Whistle%20Break) from **Samba Reggae**